SAS Audio LabsTM

 As one can see, the added buffer stage not only does not lower the distortion, but also does not appreciably extend the high frequency response.
 Yet the additional stage adds cost while degrading the music.
 If it sounds better adding the buffer stage, then either the IC capacitance is very large, or the previouis stage(s) have problems.

-So the question is, why not just design a single stage, low output impedance, wide bandwidth, and low distortion design to begin with and forget the additional buffer stage with its associated problems and cost to you?
+So the question is, why not just design a single stage, low output impedance, wide bandwidth, and low distortion design to begin with and forget the additional buffer stage with its additional distortion, increased crosstalk and other associated problems and cost to you?

 In December, 1996 I published a "White Paper" listing the positive and negative virtues of both Hardwiring and PC boards.
 The trick to using PC boards is, of course, avoiding the negatives while incorporating the positves.